 This was at my own home, a bit of a ‘doer-upper’.
 Built in 1864 it is a solid Victorian house with some nice features remaining.
 We wanted to install a woodburning stove in an existing non-original fireplace and it needed thorough repair and enlargement to do so.
 Most Victorian fireplaces have what is known as a ‘builders opening’ and a smaller fireplace built into this.
 Over the years as styles, fuels and knowledge changed, these smaller fireplaces and hearths were often altered to improve burning.

 Ours was no different but we wanted to open it back to the builders opening to fit an efficient Charnwood Cove 1 woodburning stove in the reveal.
-First step, remove the old fireplace, and strip back to the bare bones.
+First step, remove the current modern fireplace surround, and strip back to the bare bones.
 The brick arch was in pretty poor shape, with quite a wobble on it.
 Unfortunately behind the modern fireplace the inside corners of the brick opening were pretty ‘chewed’ up from a previous alteration.

 Consulting an experienced and considerate bricklayer, we got in the expert help we needed.
 This is more of a job for a craftsman than an architect, and his careful approach was vital to the success.
 He took the time to consider where the loads were coming down, and how the brick bond carried the stresses and how it looked overall.
 With a visit to the local reclamation yard to hand pick over a pallet of bricks, a number of replacements were well matched by eye.